poissonconsulting/shinybisonpic/inst/helpfiles/plot.md

 - select at least one value for the **Numerator**
 - select at least one value for the **Denominator**

-The plot can be downloaded by pressing the **Download Plot** button on the top right of the Plots box.
+The plot can be downloaded as a .png file by pressing the **Download Plot** button on the top right of the Plots box.

 ##### Example